troysipp/reminders_mongo/readme.md

 Instructions:
 1. Add an `destroy` method to find an author and remove that document from our database.
 2. Add an `destroyAll` method to remove all authors with the name "tom" from our database.
 You may need to add in an additional document with the name `tom` to test this method.

+## Bonus

+Work to Write Code to Add and Delete Reminders from Authors!

 ## Mongo Instructions: